 Images are stored inside of Ignition’s internal SQLite database so they don’t exist as files that we can commit to the repository.
 However, we can export images to a folder.
 Here the developer can export images in the Image Management Tool in the Ignition Designer to a folder inside of the projects folder when they are ready to push their changes to the repository.
 Make sure to select all images and folders in the Image Management Tool.
-We recommend storing the images to the following location:
+We recommend creating a “.images” directory in the projects directory, and storing the images in the newly created directory:

 When we are ready to deploy the changes to testing, we can merge the changes from development to testing and import the images into the testing server in the Designer.

 Gateway configuration is stored inside of Ignition’s internal SQLite database and doesn’t have any export and import functions.
 With that being said, we recommend storing the latest Gateway backup (.gwbk) to the repository.
 Here the developer can save a Gateway backup in the Gateway configuration web page when they are ready to commit their changes to the repository.